mvolkmann/blog/src/alpine.md

 ### x-cloak

-The `x-cloak` attribute hides an element until Alpine finishes processing it.
+The `x-cloak` directive hides an element until Alpine finishes processing it.
 For example:

 ```html